concourse/rfcs/074-k8s-storage/proposal.md

 ### Streaming Volumes Inside A Kubernetes Cluster

-### Streaming Volumes To An External Baggageclaim
+### Streaming Volumes To And From An External Baggageclaim
+Concourse needs to be able to stream volumes between workers.
+Our entire storage solution needs to take this into consideration.
+This use-case could be tackled by the CSI driver itself or by an external component such as Concourse web nodes.

+Here are two potential paths Concourse could take to address this use-case.
+More ideas are welcomed!
+1. Use the Kubernetes API.
+Streaming is facilitated by Concourse Web nodes.
+  - Use the same packages/functions that are used by `kubectl cp` to stream volume contents out (entire volume or single files)
+  - Populate a volume with content from another worker somehow, maybe via a pod acting like a get step
+2. Expose Baggageclaim's streaming endpoints for Concourse web to reach similar to how Concourse currently connects to Baggageclaim on workers.
+Still facilitated by Concourse Web Nodes but have the CSI driver play a more direct role in the streaming of bits.

 # Open Questions

-- When we need to have a volume available on multiple k8s nodes, how do we do this in a baggageclaim CSI driver?
+- When the CSI driver needs to have a volume available on multiple k8s nodes, how does the CSI driver accomplish this?
   - Would it make sense to support `ReadWriteMany` as the volume's `accessMode` instead of `ReadWriteOnce`?
 - What does the Concourse database model for volumes look like with a k8s worker running a baggageclaim CSI driver?
 - How will the CSI driver stream a volume between k8s nodes?
   - What is the recommended way for a CSI controller to maintain state and know which volume is on which node(s)?
-  - How will we stream single files in a volume? (i.e. when Concourse needs to read a task config from the artifact of a get step) (maybe this is an open question for the runtime RFC)
+  - How will Concourse stream single files in a volume? (i.e. when Concourse needs to read a task config from the artifact of a get step)
-- What is the recommended way to deploy the CSI driver? (e.g. StatefulSet, DaemonSet, etc.) _StatefulSet appears to fit our usecase best_
-- For volume streaming, should we go for the in-cluster P2P solution or stick with streaming through the Concourse web nodes?
 - Does the CSI driver need to be aware of each Concourse cluster that is using it?
 Another way of phrasing this question: can/should the CSI driver support multiple concourse installations?
 Do we need to do anything special to support this if we decide yes?
 - Do we need to modify baggageclaim for any reason?